-Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+What you must pay when Services that are covered for you you get these services Outpatient hospital observation \$100 copayment per stay Observation services are hospital outpatient services given to You pay these amounts determine if you need to be admitted as an inpatient or can be until you reach the out-ofdischarged. pocket maximum.
+For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable Prior authorization is and necessary.
+Observation services are covered only when required only for infusion provided by the order of a physician or another individual therapy and specific authorized by state licensure law and hospital staff bylaws to surgery procedures. admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these \$100 copayment per stay You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required only for infusion therapy and specific surgery procedures . numbers for free, 24 hours a day, 7 days a week.
+You can call these numbers for free, 24 hours a day, 7 days a week.

 Services that are covered for you What you must pay when you get these services Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department Please refer to the 'Emergency care' section in this benefits chart for applicable cost-sharing. • Services in an outpatient clinic Please refer to the 'Physician/Practitioner services, including doctor's office visits' section in this benefits chart for applicable cost-sharing. • Observation or outpatient surgery services Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities' section in this benefits chart for applicable cost-sharing. • Laboratory and diagnostic tests billed by the hospital Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing. • Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to the 'Outpatient mental health care' section in this benefits chart for applicable cost- sharing. • X-rays and other radiology services billed by the hospital Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
+Covered services include, but are not limited to: • Services in an emergency department Please refer to the 'Emergency care' section in this benefits chart for applicable cost-sharing.
+Services in an outpatient clinic Please refer to the 'Physician/Practitioner services, including doctor's office visits' section in this benefits chart for applicable cost-sharing.
+Observation or outpatient surgery services Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities' section in this benefits chart for applicable cost-sharing.
+Laboratory and diagnostic tests billed by the hospital Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.
+Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to the 'Outpatient mental health care' section in this benefits chart for applicable costsharing.
+X-rays and other radiology services billed by the hospital Please refer to the 'Outpatient diagnostic tests and therapeutic services and supplies' section in this benefits chart for applicable cost-sharing.